Serkin talking with Van Cliburn!

 Even before his twentieth birthday, Istomin, who asserted that he was a musical libertine in his youthful years, had adopted his teacher’s Jansenism in terms of repertoire.
 When by chance he attacked a bravura piece, such as Chopin’s Polonaise “Héroïque”, he exalted its dramatic tension rather than its virtuosity, even depriving his public of fireworks.

 This reluctance to succeed went much further than the rejection of gratuitous virtuosity or a demonstrative style at the keyboard.
 He realized very early on in his early childhood that playing the piano attracted attention, affection and admiration.
-It could very quickly become an exercise of seduction, fascinating indeed, but dangerous and potentially immoral.
+It could very quickly become an exercise of seduction, fascinating indeed, but at the same time dangerous and potentially immoral.
 He decided to devote himself first and foremost to his musical ideal rather than to conquering the public, telling Robert Jacobson: “I don’t seek, or I no longer seek to be loved.”
 When John Gruen asked him in 1971 why he was not considered more as a star, he replied: “Wild public popularity… this is something I am very dubious about.
 I haven’t courted it in the early stage of my public life.
 I think you have to want to be wildly loved and wildly applauded.
 You have to do things to make this happen.
 I’ve always been repelled by that from the very start, because my tendency was always to get to the substance rather than to the appearance of music.”

 Istomin knew what he would have to do in order to trigger public hysteria and media curiosity: to stage his playing, technically and emotionally, with exaggerated gestures and grimaces, program a few pieces capable of arousing thunderous applause, indulge in numerous encores, and thank the audience with hand on his heart.
 A good publicity agent would have helped to create an attractive image of glamour or non-conformity, on or off-stage,